MIDI Implementation

 | 124 or 125 | Omni mode On/Off | Not Applicable | Stops all the notes.
 Equivalent to MIDI "panic".
 This is for parity with Roland GS devices. | N.A. |

 | 126 or 127 | Poly/Mono Mode On/Off | Not Applicable | Setting the corresponding controller to any value to switch the Poly mode on or off.
-Mono mode allows only one note at a time on this channel. | Poly |
+See poly/mono implementation | Poly |

 Default controller values